-Gossamer Plant, Hairy Wandering Dude, White Velvet, hairy Wandering Jew
+White Velvet, Hairy Wandering Dude, hairy Wandering Jew, Gossamer Plant

 Tradescantia sillamontana is an attractive evergreen perennial in the spiderwort family, Commelinaceae.
-Commonly known by the names Cobweb Spiderwort and White Velvet, it has an upright habit and produces oval-shaped, grey-green, succulent leaves which are covered densely in soft, white, cobwebby and woolly hairs.
+Commonly known by the names Cobweb Spiderwort and White Velvet.
+A characterful little plant, it likes a position of full sun for optimal growth.
+Care should be taken with exposure to full sunlight as the leaves can burn, its recommended to acclimatise plants gently to increasing light levels.
+Water sparingly and allow to dry out a little between waterings, but don't leave them bone dry for any length of time.
+It grows best in sandy, gritty, well-draining soil.
+Tradescantia sillamontana has an upright habit and produces oval-shaped, grey-green, succulent leaves which are covered densely in soft, white, cobwebby and woolly hairs.
 The leaves measure up to 5cm long and are arranged in two opposite ranks.
 Pretty little 3-petalled pink-purple flowers appear in the summer at the tips of stems, between the leaves.
 This species has earnt a Royal Horticultural Society Award of Garden Merit.
-This plant grows best in sandy, gritty, well-draining soil, plant in a position of full sun for optimal growth.
-Care should be taken with exposure to full sunlight as the leaves can burn, its recommended to acclimatise plants gently to increasing light levels.

 Wherever the shoots touch soil, it roots and spreads!